tum-pbs/pbdl-book/intro.md

 - How to use model equations as residuals to train networks that represent solutions, and how to improve upon these residual constraints by using _differentiable simulations_.

 - How to more tightly interact with a full simulator for _inverse problems_.
 E.g., we'll demonstrate how to circumvent the convergence problems of standard reinforcement learning techniques by leveraging simulators in the training loop.

+The different PBDL techniques will be introduced ordered in terms of growing tightness of the integration, and  pros and cons of the different approaches will be discussed.
+It's important to know in which scenarios each of the different techniques is particularly useful.

+## Comments and suggestions

 This _book_, where "book" stands for a collection of texts, equations, images and code examples, is maintained by the